mz347247/eva/README.md

     ``python eval_run.py <configuration file path>``

 3. Check the evaluation report saved in the assigned `save_path` in the configuration file

+### Prerequisite
+Please update your dfs api to jdfs > 1.1.0.
+You can set up the dfs following the instruction in this [link](https://github.com/rz475743/ceph_client).

 ### Example
 ``python eval_run.py sta_input_ps_example.yaml``